A church wedding adds a spiritual dimension to a marriage.

 Legal restrictions on marriage

 Couples take on a new legal status when they marry so it is important that the service complies with UK and Church of England law.
 For example, the bride and groom must be old enough to marry.
 Couples cannot marry if one or both are under 16.
 If one or both are aged 16 or 17, they will need their parents’ consent to get married.
 And it is illegal for someone to get married if they are already married to someone else.

 Although laws have been passed to permit same-sex marriage, it is not legally possible for same-sex couples to be married in the Church of England.
-However, other churches, such as the United Reformed Church, Quakers, and some Baptist churches, do marry same-sex couples.
-The Methodist Conference will be finalising their decision in due course.
+However, other churches, such as the United Reformed Church, Methodists, Quakers, and some Baptist churches, do marry same-sex couples.
 Some churches will also offer a blessing to same-sex couples who have married in a civil ceremony.

 In the UK, restrictions apply to couples from outside the European Economic Area.
 Having a Church of England wedding is still possible, but there is additional paperwork and couples should discuss this with their local vicar.